 - Entrance ticket: 100,000 VND/person/adult.

-Explore the unique of Japanese Bridge
+Explore the uniqueness of the Japanese Bridge

 In the middle of the bridge is the entrance to the “Pagoda”.
-It’s called a “Pagoda”, but in fact, it doesn’t worship Buddha but worships Xuanwu – a revered deity in Chinese religion, also one of the higher-ranking deities in Taoism who specializes in controlling storms and floods, protecting the country, and bringing joy and happiness to people according to Chinese beliefs.
+It’s called a “Pagoda”, but in fact, it doesn’t worship Buddha but worships Xuanwu, a revered deity in Chinese religion, also one of the higher-ranking deities in Taoism who specializes in controlling storms and floods, protecting the country, and bringing joy and happiness to people according to Chinese beliefs.

 Above the entrance to the altar room is a sign with the three words “Lai Vien Kieu”.
-Under the sign there are two door eyes, a bold architectural detail of Hoi An.
+Under the sign, there are two door eyes, a bold architectural detail of Hoi An.

 The building’s roof is covered with yin and yang tiles, with sophisticated decorative details on the ridge and flowing banks.
 In particular, there are blue glazed ceramics inlaid on the roof.

 The origin of these mascots is unknown.
 There is a theory that monkeys and dogs represent the time of bridge construction.
+In particular, in 1990, the Japanese Bridge was recognized by the state as a national historical and cultural relic, and its image appears on the 20,000 VND banknote.

 Source: collected by An

-Follow us for the best deal with Vietnam package tours and visa services!
+Follow us for the best deals on Vietnam package tours and visa services!